detiber/openshift-origin-rhel/README.md

 15. Under the *Single Sign-On* section and in the *Reply URL* box, enter the following URL: [https://[openshift_master_public_ip_dns_name].[region].cloudapp.azure.com:8443/oauth2callback/[azure_ad_app_name]]()
 16. Click the **SAVE** button at the bottom to save the configuration settings and generate a client secret
 17. Make note of the secret key that is generated as you will need this when deploying the template

+### Generate SSH Keys

+You'll need to generate a pair of SSH keys in order to provision this template.
+Ensure that you do not include a passcode with the private key.

 ## Deploy Template